Supporting & Situational Artifacts

 What it is: A mapping of all user types (actors) to their Salesforce license types, access requirements, and approximate user counts.

 Why it matters: License selection affects cost, capability, and architectural options.
-Judges will check whether you chose appropriate licenses and understood the capabilities and constraints of each.
+Judges check whether the chosen licenses are appropriate and whether the candidate understands the capabilities and constraints of each.

 What to include: